 The bidder should clearly identify the uploaded solicitation response files.
 To assist in identification the bidder should use the following naming convention:

-XXXXXX O3/O5/O8 Company Name
+122169-O3 Company Name

 If multiple files are submitted for one solicitation response, add number of files to file names:

-XXXXXX O3/O5/O8 Company Name File 1 of 2
+122169-O3 Company Name File 1 of 2

-XXXXXX O3/O5/O8 Company Name File 2 of 2
+122169-O3 Company Name File 2 of 2

 If multiple responses are submitted for the same solicitation, add the response number to the file names:

-XXXXXX O3/O5/O8 Company Name Response 1 File 1 of 2
+122169-O3 Company Name Response 1 File 1 of 2

 The “Contractual Agreement Form” must be signed manually in ink or by DocuSign and returned by the opening date and time along with the bidder’s solicitation response and any other requirements as stated in this solicitation in order for the bidder’s solicitation response to be evaluated.